Natural Products Association: Programs

 The science and regulatory affairs department oversees the association's third-party certification programs.

 Natural Seal

 The NPA Natural Seal is described as the first and only natural products certification in the United States.
-Currently only personal care and home care products and ingredients can be certified.
+Currently only home care and personal care products and ingredients can be certified.
 The association requires that certified products must be at least 95 percent natural ingredients or ingredients from natural sources, excluding water.
 NPA-certified products must use natural ingredients, avoid ingredients with health risks, don't use animal testing, and include biodegradable or recycled material in the packaging.
 Products also must list all ingredients on the package label, and NPA requires 100 percent natural fragrances and colorants.
 Certified products are said to appear in more than 85,000 stores nationwide.
 NPA has certified more than 1,200 products and ingredients since 2008, including well-known brands like Burt's Bees and J.R.
 Watkins.